 - Digital entries are to be uploaded through the Club website http://rotoruacamera.co.nz/upload/ - The page is password protected.
-(If you are a new member entering for the first time, please contact the Competition Secretary for the password) - You will need your membership number to be able to submit your entry - Entries close at midnight on the day following the monthly Club meeting.
+(If you are a new member entering for the first time, please contact the Competition Secretary for the password) - You will need your membership number to be able to submit your entry - Entries close at midnight on the Sunday prior to the Club meeting.
 Late entries will not be accepted.